zaphosting/docs/docs/vserver-linux-python.md

 ## Virtual environments

 When writing a Python program you might need to install external packages from pip.
-These can be installed globally and thus be accesible for all `.py` scripts or you can create a virtual enviroment (venv).
+These can be installed globally and thus be accessible for all `.py` scripts or you can create a virtual environment (venv).

 ### Creating the venv

-Fistly, navigate to the folder where you wish to setup your venv using `cd` and once readt, run `python3 -m venv .` which will install the required files at the current location.
+Firstly, navigate to the folder where you wish to setup your venv using `cd` and once ready, run `python3 -m venv .` which will install the required files at the current location.

 ### Activating & deactivating